khalyomede/json-rs/README.md

 ## Goals

+RS/JSON, or Relational Schema over JSON, is a file format to help build storage schema for relational storages.

 1. Providing a unified API to ORMs.
 2. Extracting the business schema out of the code.
 3. Facilitate the migrations from an ORM to another.
-4. Serve as "single source of truth", even for migrations generation.
+4. To serve as "single source of truth", even for migrations generation.
 5. Versionable.
 6. Giving application-level guards to increase the database data quality on insert and update.